XV - Arrogate

 Still slightly confused over what was happening to me, I asked, “Won’t they be suspicious?”

 “No,” ‘Krissie’ said.
 “Connor is TDI-1.
-He could literally do anything he wanted and no one would question him.
+He could do anything he wanted and no one would question him.
 It’s a flawed system.”
-Connor looked back towards ‘Krissie’ clearly perturbed.
+Connor looked back toward ‘Krissie’ clearly perturbed.
 “Something wrong, MacKenzie?”

-“Apparently so,” Connor said, in quip.
+“Apparently so,” Connor said.
 “You certainly have some strong opinions regarding the FCA.”

 A reply over the COM system cut off the about-to-get-ugly diatribe.
 “TDI-1, you are clear to depart.
 Safe journey.”

 Ryan tapped at various controls on the ship’s flight panel.
 The cockpit pressurized as the shift is gravity jostled us.
 Ryan powered up the engine.
 The ship lifted upward.
 I watched the ascent through the ship’s front view screen.
 Within seconds, open space filled the view along with the surface of the moon It slowly drifted away away.
 I could see no visible opening where the ship emerged.
 I closed my eyes.
 The vertigo was too much to handle with an already spinning head.